ancient-military-history

 The Structure and Weapons of the Spartan Hoplite

 To understand the phalanx, one must understand the soldier who composed it.
-The Spartan hoplite was equipped with the best gear the state could provide (or the soldier could afford, though in Sparta the state often supplied equipment).
+The Spartan hoplite was equipped with the best gear the state could provide.
 The key components were:

-- Dory (spear): A two-handed thrusting spear, typically 2–2.5 m long, with a leaf-shaped iron head and a bronze butt spike (sauroter).
+- Dory (spear): A two-handed thrusting spear, typically 2–2.5 m long, with a leaf-shaped iron head and a bronze butt spike (sauroter, meaning "lizard killer").
 The butt spike allowed the spear to be planted in the ground or used as a secondary weapon if the head broke.
 In the phalanx, the first three ranks couched their spears forward, creating a multi-layered wall of points.
+Some Spartan spears may have been slightly shorter than those of other Greeks to facilitate tighter formation.

 - Xiphos (sword): A short, double-edged iron sword, about 60 cm long, used for close-quarters fighting if the spear was lost or shattered.
-Spartan swords were notoriously short, leading to the famous Spartan quip: "We fight close enough to use it."
+Spartan swords were notoriously short, leading to the famous quip: "We fight close enough to use it."
+This design prioritized thrusting in the press of the othismos (shoving phase).

-- Panoply (armor): A bronze helmet (usually Corinthian style, covering most of the face), a bronze or linothorax (laminated linen) cuirass, and bronze greaves.
+- Panoply (armor): A bronze helmet (usually Corinthian style, covering most of the face with only small openings for eyes and mouth), a bronze or linothorax (laminated linen) cuirass, and bronze greaves.
 By the 5th century BCE, Spartans often wore a distinctive crimson cloak—the phoinikis—over their armor, partly to intimidate enemies and partly to hide bloodstains.
+Helmets featured a transverse crest to distinguish officers.

 Agoge: The Forge of the Phalanx

 The agoge was the training system that produced soldiers capable of enduring the phalanx's demands.
 Boys were taken from their families at age seven and subjected to a brutal regimen of physical training, privation, and combat drills.
 They learned to fight in formation, obey orders instantly, and endure pain without complaint.
-Flogging contests, starvation, and forced theft were part of the curriculum, designed to produce stealth, endurance, and loyalty.
+Flogging contests (the diamastigosis), starvation, and forced theft were part of the curriculum, designed to produce stealth, endurance, and loyalty.
 By age 20, a Spartan hoplite could march 40 miles in a day wearing full armor and fight immediately upon arrival.
+The agoge also included musical training; soldiers learned to march in step to the aulos (double flute) and to sing martial paeans that coordinated the advance.
 This level of fitness and discipline made the phalanx a machine of iron will.
+At age 20, a Spartan became a homoios and entered the active army, but he continued training part-time until age 60.
+Even in his 50s, a Spartan could be called to stand in the front ranks.

-It is important to note that not all soldiers in a Spartan army were Spartiates (full citizens).
-The army also included perioikoi (free non-citizens who fought as hoplites) and helots (serfs who served as light-armed skirmishers or support troops).
+It is important to note that not all soldiers in a Spartan army were Spartiates.
+The army also included perioikoi who fought as hoplites in their own phalanx units, often on the left wing, and helots who served as light-armed skirmishers (psiloi) or support troops.
 However, the core phalanx—the "equals" (homoioi)—consisted of Spartan citizens who had completed the agoge.
 This elite core gave the formation its legendary élan.
+The Spartiates typically held the right wing, the place of honor, because they were the most reliable.

 How the Spartan Phalanx Fought